CommandPost/FinalCutProFrameworks/README.md

-# FinalCutProFrameworks
+# Final Cut Pro Frameworks

-Unofficial Documentation for Apple's Final Cut Pro Frameworks
+This repository is dedicated to keeping track of the changes made to Apple's Final Cut Pro X application, and it's various Frameworks that are shared with other apps in the ProApps Family such as iMovie, iMovie for iOS, Clips, Motion and Compressor.